Deploying Ops Manager on AWS Using Terraform

 Enter a private key for the certificate you entered.

-- Use an AWS Relational Database Service (RDS) for your deployment.
-For more information, see Getting started with Amazon RDS in Amazon RDS resources.
+Use an AWS Relational Database Service (RDS) for your PAS deployment.
+For more information, see Getting started with Amazon RDS in the AWS documentation.

 terraform.tfvars file, specify the appropriate variables from the sections below.